iiot-research/Cracking_TSCH/README.md

 Sample TSUR data for validation: ./TSUR_3.txt

 Codes of deriving Ns or its multiple: ./Ns-Derive.c
+1. Modify the path of the TSUR file
+2. Comple: gcc -o Ns-Derive Ns-Derive.c
+3. Run: ./Ns-Derive